Charles Gilbert Peterson

+Charles Gilbert Peterson (January 31, 1848 – October 3, 1918) was an American general contractor.

+Early life and education

+Peterson was born Mount Morris, New York in 1848 and was a graduate of Cornell University.

+Career

-Charles Gilbert Peterson (January 31, 1848 - October 3, 1918), was an American contractor from Lockport, New York.
-He was an associate in Peterson & Sons with his father, Gilbert Peterson and brother, Jesse Peterson.
+As contractor, he was an associate in Peterson & Sons with his father, Gilbert Peterson and brother, Jesse Peterson.
 The company executed such contracts as the waterworks of Toledo, Ohio and Grand Rapids, Michigan along with a reservoir in Washington, D.C.
-He was Mayor of Lockport in 1896 - 1897.
+He was Mayor of Lockport in 1896 and 1897.
 Peterson along with Sterling H. Bunnell, held a patent on the Furnace Charging Apparatus.